News

 Josephina selected for program in Ghana

 Josephina has been selected to participate in an NSF funded program on Water Quality, Sanitation, and Climate Change Research in Ghana .
 Josephina will travel to Ghana Summer 2024 to gain insights on the international scope of topics she has been studying in Florida.
-She has been assisting with development of a decision support tool to identify Florida landscapes susceptible to water quality impacts from septic systems (funding provided by the FDEP) in addition to developing machine-learning methods for detection of historical land use change.
-The international experience she will gaiin through participation in this NSF project will undoubtedly enrich her research and provide new perspectives.
+She has been assisting with development of a decision support tool to identify Florida landscapes susceptible to water quality impacts from septic systems (funding provided by FDEP) in addition to developing machine-learning methods for detection of historical land use change (funding provided by EPA).
+The international experience she will gain through participation in this NSF project will undoubtedly enrich her research and provide new perspectives.

 ERG Research Makes an Impact on Federal Policy